 02. Matt H Booth

 "Now I had a style and theme, it was time to decide who to design them.
-There was only one person I wanted to design them and that was designer, friend and fellow tattoo lover, Ollie Munden.
-Various emails went back and forth with ideas, colours etc until we simplified the design to two different swallows with the boys' names incorporated in a ribbon.
+There was only one person I wanted and that was designer, friend and fellow tattoo lover, Ollie Munden.
+Various emails went back and forth with ideas, colours and so on until we simplified the design to two different swallows with the boys' names incorporated in a ribbon.

 03. Kerry Hyndman